jagjot-singh/words/househome.md

 The same boy whom I had helped to labourously pull out an abandoned, mutilated golf cart from a ditch, with whom I had struggled to drag it home and had watched mesmerized as he turned it into a functional go-kart within two weeks using lawnmower and bicycle parts, that same kid is not seen fit to sit in a fifth grade classroom with me.

-I, an immigrant trying already to understand this new culture, this language, and this country, am feeling the true weight of a world in which I must somehow undertand this as well.
+As an immigrant, I am aware already that I must understand living in a new house, in this new culture, this language, these rules, this country.
+And at all of those I was already trying and progressing.

+But I feel a new heaviness in the world now, as I begin to realize that I must also somehow learn undertand, and cope with, the small, private injustices of life.

-While at school, even when we ran into each other during recess, we didn't talk much.
+While at school, even when J and I ran into each other during recess, we didn't talk much.

 *S'up?*